open-telemetry/opamp-spec/specification.md

 3. Client receives the settings offer and saves the updated connection settings in the local store, marking it as "candidate" (if Client crashes it will retry "candidate" validation steps 5-9).
 4. Client disconnects from the Server.
+If the client has the ReportsConnectionSettingsStatus capability, the Client SHOULD indicate that it is applying the new connection settings.
 5. Client connects to the Server, using the new settings.
 6. Connection is successfully established, any TLS verifications required are passed and the Server indicates a successful authorization.
 7. Server deletes the old connection settings for this Agent (using Agent instance UID) from its credentials store.
 8. Client deletes the old settings from its credentials store and marks the new connection settings as "valid".
+If the client has the ReportsConnectionSettingsStatus capability the client MUST report that the connection settings have been applied.
 9. If step 6 fails the Client deletes the new settings and reverts to the old settings and reconnects.
+If the Client has the ReportsConnectionSettingsStatus capability the client MUST report that the connection settings have failed.

 Note: Clients which are unable to persist new connection settings and have access only to ephemeral storage SHOULD reject certificate offers otherwise they risk